JakeWengroff/kaggle-titanic-hack-night/README.md

 5. Run the code using: `node index.js`.
 6. Get the CSV file stored in `data/results.csv` and upload it to kaggle.

+This repo is my team's submission for this Hack Night -- which we lost.
+But it still served as a great introduction to Machine Learning.